 In addition to these powerful new tools, Twitter mobile app promotion campaigns are built to work on a cost per app click pricing system.
 This ensures will only pay for clicks that lead to the App Store or Google Play, or to open the app.

-How much will I pay to run an App Installs or App Engagement Campaign?Arrow down icon
+How much will I pay to run an App Installs or re-engagements campaign?Arrow down icon

 There are three different bidding options when running a mobile app install campaign:

-- Cost per app click bidding (CPAC) enables you to bid on app clicks.
+Cost per app click bidding (CPAC) enables you to bid on app clicks.
 App clicks are clicks that lead to the app store or directly into the app and you are only charged when a user takes that action.
 With this bidding option, our platform will optimize to drive as many app clicks as possible (and as many high-value app clicks as possible).
 The daily average CPC will be at or below your stated target.
 We guarantee we won't ever charge you more than 20% of your target bid over the course of the campaign.

-- Optimized action bidding (OAB) is similar, but enables you to bid on the install rather than the app click.
+Optimized action bidding (OAB) is similar, but enables you to bid on the install rather than the app click.
 While you’re only charged on an app click, your Max Bid value represents the absolute max amount you would pay for an install.
 With this option, you will never be charged more than your bid and advertisers are often charged less.

-- Cost per install bidding (CPI) takes this idea one step further, and allows you to bid and pay for the app install, ensuring that you only pay when Twitter drives an install.
+Cost per install bidding (CPI) takes this idea one step further, and allows you to bid and pay for the app install, ensuring that you only pay when Twitter drives an install.
 With this option, you will never be charged more than your bid and advertisers are often charged less.

-The two newer options (OAB and CPI) require mobile app conversion tracking and are only applicable for app install campaigns.
-For more information about integrating to track conversions for your app, please refer to this article.
+Note: OAB and CPI bidding require mobile app conversion tracking and are only available for app install campaigns.
+For more information about tracking conversions for your app, please refer to this article.

 One thing to keep in mind when driving app installs is balancing cost efficiency with scale.
 While cost per app click bidding allows you to optimize for scale, optimized action bidding and cost per install bidding supplement that scale, giving you multiple ways to further control your budget when driving app installs.
 We recommend testing the different bidding types to see which model yields the best result for your business.
 Keep in mind if you start using OAB or CPI bidding, it is recommended you bid higher than your CPAC bids.